scrapy/scrapy/docs/topics/leaks.rst

 A real example
 --------------

-Let's see a concrete example of an hypothetical case of memory leaks.
+Let's see a concrete example of a hypothetical case of memory leaks.
 Suppose we have some spider with a line similar to this one::

     return Request("http://www.somenastyspider.com/product.php?pid=%d" % product_id,